+Looking for the best pink gins to buy?
+Read on for our recommendations.
 Want to try more gins?
 Click here for our round up of the best British gins, or try making your own pink gin with our rhubarb gin recipe.

 Created by distilling Chase gin with grapefruit and pomelo peel, this is a super-fragrant spirit, full of zesty tartness and well-balanced bitter notes.